Tanzu-Solutions-Engineering/WaaS-catalog/README.md

 # WaaS-catalog
-The catalog of published workshops
+A catalog of published workshops for the workshop as a service environment